Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Lower bounds for semi-dynamic conflict-free colorings

-\mypara{Local algorithms.} We now prove a stronger lower bound for so-called local algorithms.
+We now prove a stronger lower bound for so-called local algorithms.
 Intuitively, these are deterministic algorithms where the color assigned to a newly inserted interval~$I$ only depends on the structure and the coloring of the connected component where~$I$ is inserted---hence the name \emph{local}.
 More precisely, local algorithms are defined as follows.

 Suppose we insert an interval $I$ into a set $S$ of intervals that have already been colored.
 The union of the set $S\cup \{I\}$ consists of one or more connected components.
 We define $S(I)\subseteq S$ to be the set of intervals from $S$ that are in the same connected component as~$I$.
 (In other words, if we consider the interval graph induced by $S\cup \{I\}$ then the intervals in $S(I)$ form a connected component with~$I$.)
 Order the intervals in $S(I)\cup\{I\}$ from left to right according to their left endpoint, and then assign to every interval its rank in this ordering as its label.
 (Here we assume that all endpoints of the intervals in $S(I)\subseteq S$ are distinct.
 It suffices to prove our lower bound for this restricted case.)
-Based on this labeling we define a signature for $S(I)\cup\{I\}$ as follows.
+Based on this labelling we define a signature for $S(I)\cup\{I\}$ as follows.
 Let $\lambda_1,\ldots,\lambda_k$, where $k:= |S(I)|+1$, be the sequence of labels obtained by ordering the intervals from left to right according to their right endpoint.
-Furthermore, let~$c_i$ be the color of the interval labeled~$i$, where $c_i=\mbox{\sc nil}$ if the interval labeled~$i$ has not yet been colored.
+Furthermore, let~$c_i$ be the color of the interval labeled~$\lambda_i$, where $c_i=\mbox{\sc nil}$ if the interval labeled~$i$ has not yet been colored.
 Then we define the \emph{signature} of $S(I)\cup I$ to be the sequence $\sig(I) := \langle \lambda_1,\ldots,\lambda_k,c_1,\ldots,c_k\rangle$; see Fig.~\ref{fi:signature}.

-We now define a dynamic algorithm \alg to be \emph{local} if upon insertion of an interval~$I$ the following holds: (i) \alg only performs recoloring in $S(I)$, and (ii) the color assigned to $I$ and the recolorings in $S(I)$ are uniquely determined by~$\sig(I)$, that is, the algorithm is deterministic with respect to~$\sig(I)$.
+We now define a semi-dynamic algorithm \alg to be \emph{local} if upon insertion of an interval~$I$ the following holds: (i) \alg only performs recoloring in $S(I)$, and (ii) the color assigned to $I$ and the recolorings in $S(I)$ are uniquely determined by~$\sig(I)$, that is, the algorithm is deterministic with respect to~$\sig(I)$.
 Note that randomized algorithms are not local.
+Also note that when a set of disjoint intervals is inserted into an initially empty set, a local algorithm will give each interval the same color.
+Thus the algorithms we present in the next section are not local, as the coloring depends on a global tree structure.